 This post is a paid partnership with Naturacentric.
 All opinions expressed are my own.

-This paleo chocolate fudge requires just 5 ingredients, refined sugar free and takes just minutes to make.
+This 5 Ingredient Paleo Chocolate Fudge is decadent, tasty, refined sugar free and takes just minutes to make.

 It’s been a bit since I published a chocolate dessert and felt overdue.
 And as is the case most of the time, my desserts are created on a whim while in desperate need of chocolate.